MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-get-ready-business.md

 When you have run an assisted setup guide, it is marked as **Completed**.
 To run the assisted setup guide, you choose the three dots, and then choose the **Start Setup** action.

 ## <a name="role-center"></a>Role Centre
 On the Role Centre, you have an overview of the business.
-To the left you see a navigation bar that gives you easy access to customers, vendors, items, and so on.
+At the top, you see a navigation bar that gives you easy access to customers, vendors, items, and so on.
 In the centre you find the **Activities** tiles. **Activities** show current data and can be clicked or tapped for easy access to the selected document.

 The **Key Performance Indicators** can be set up to display a selected chart for a visual representation of, for example, cash flow or income and expenses.
 You can also build up a list of **Favourite Customers** on the Role Centre for accounts that you do business with often or need to pay special attention to.